Mating parabolic rational maps with Hecke groups: From pinched polynomial-like maps to algebraic correspondences

 \section{From pinched polynomial-like maps to algebraic correspondences}

 In the previous sections, we extracted two piecewise analytically conjugate external maps from the Hecke group, and showed that they can be mated with parabolic rational maps in $\pmb{\mathcal{B}}_d$ as pinched polynomial-like maps.
-For a given $R\in\pmb{\mathcal{B}}_d$, the resulting two pinched polynomial-like maps $R_H$ and $R_F$ are also (piecewise) analytically conjugate.
+For a given $R\in\pmb{\mathcal{B}}_d$, the resulting two pinched polynomial-like maps $R_F$ and $R_H$ are also (piecewise) analytically conjugate.
 However, the globalizations of these semi-global maps (defined on proper subsets of the sphere) to holomorphic correspondences on the Riemann sphere are carried out in different ways.
-Since the Hecke (respectively, Farey) map was defined on a quotient of $\D$ by an order two (respectively, order $d+1$) group element, one needs to pass to a double cover of the $R_H-$plane (respectively, a $(d+1)-$fold cover of the $R_F-$plane) to construct the desired correspondences.
+Specifically, since the Farey (respectively, Hecke) map was defined on a quotient of $\D$ by an order $d+1$ (respectively, order two) group element, one needs to pass to a $(d+1)-$fold cover of the $R_F-$plane (respectively, a double cover of the $R_F-$plane) to construct the desired correspondences.